msakthi19/Factory-Helmet-Detection-using-YOLOv3/README.md

 `python train.py -c config.json`

 By the end of this process, the code will write the weights of the best model to file helmets.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
 The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

+or download a trained model to directly use for detection from : https://drive.google.com/open?id=1hAjLC-zCTmx6D8Bbahw3vtYExAtfuNWA

 ### 5. Perform detection using trained weights on image, set of images, video
 `python predict.py -c config.json -i /path/to/image/or/video`